Systematic large flavor fTWA approach to interaction quenches in the Hubbard model: Abstract

 \section{Abstract}

-We present benchmark results for the recently introduced fermionic truncated Wigner approximation that we combine with the fermion degeneracy $N$ as a semiclassical expansion parameter.
-The method is used to compute the time-evolution after an interaction quench in the two-dimensional Hubbard model starting from the noninteracting Fermi sea.
-Using both a numerical and a perturbative approach we show that the semiclassical dynamics is valid at least up to the prethermalization regime.
+We study the nonequilibrium dynamics after an interaction quench in the two-dimensional Hubbard model using the recently introduced fermionic truncated Wigner approximation (fTWA).
+To assess the range of validity of the method in a systematic way, we consider the SU($N$) Hubbard model with the fermion degeneracy $N$ as a natural semiclassical expansion parameter.
+Using both a numerical and a perturbative analytical approach we show that fTWA is exact at least up to and including the prethermalization dynamics.
+We discuss the limitations of the method beyond this regime.